GudBoiNero/ObjectBuilder/README.md

 ```

 # Installation
-- download the source code
+- Download the source code
-- drag and drop the `addons` folder into your Godot project
+- Drag and drop the `object_builder` folder into your projects `res://addons` directory

+# Plans
 *Porting to 4.0 as soon as it's finalized*

 *Won't take long at all*